AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-inlinezoom-viewer-about/r-html5-inlinezoom-viewer-conf-attrib/r-html5-inlinezoom-viewer-conf-attrib-flyoutzoomview-fmt.md

  <tbody>
   <tr>
    <td colname="col1"> <p><span class="codeph"> jpg|jpeg|png|png-alpha|gif|gif-alpha</span> </p> </td>
    <td colname="col2"> <p> Specifies image format to be used by the component for loading images from Image Server.
 If the specified format ends with <span class="codeph"> -alpha</span>, the component renders images as transparent content.
-For all other image formats the component treats images as opaque. </p> <p>Note that the component has a white background by default.
-Therefore, to make it completely transparent set the <span class="codeph"> background-color</span> CSS property to <span class="codeph"> transparent</span>. </p> </td>
+For all other image formats the component treats images as opaque. </p> <p>The component has a white background by default.
+Therefore, to make it transparent, set the <span class="codeph"> background-color</span> CSS property to <span class="codeph"> transparent</span>. </p> </td>
   </tr>
  </tbody>
 </table>